constantinadrian/Caterpillar_Montessori_MS_1/README.md

  - #### Strategy

     - The strategy for having a website is to attract new families and to provide them with information about the services that we have.
-Having a Montessori website could potentialy generate more income to our Montessori and you’re ahead of your competitors.
+Having a Montessori website could potentially generate more income to our Montessori and you’re ahead of your competitors.

  - #### Scope